Check the background of this financial professional on brokercheck.finra.org/

 Third Meeting

-This happens two-to-three months before the Smiths’ actual retirement date.
+This happens two to three months before the Smiths’ actual retirement date.
 We have found that this is good time to conduct this meeting, as the last month of retirement can get busy, and we want them to enjoy the ride knowing that they are set up and ready to go.
 In this meeting, we again look at the plan to make sure the objectives are still correct.
 We finalize any pension decisions that need to be made and help with any paperwork necessary to initiate that process.
 Since the Smiths will draw income from their Stifel accounts, we complete the paperwork establishing direct deposits to their bank.
 We also discuss timing and strategy for any retirement plan distributions.
 In addition, we address any more questions they have about the process.

 Fourth Meeting – Post Retirement